 Well, now it’s time to fill in the blanks.

 You can take this path and use it as a framework.
-Start brainstorming activities you can use to guide your student towards the learning objectives.
+Start brainstorming activities you can use to guide your student toward the learning objectives.

 When you evaluate an exercise or one of the many music theory games you can find online, you can easily ask yourself: “Does this move my student towards my goal for them?
 Will it bring them closer to understanding the concept that I’ve identified as a priority?”.